whiteboxdev/library-defold-persist/README.md

 persist.create("settings", default_settings_data)
 ```

-If the settings file already exists, then `persist.create()` will simply be ignored.
+If the file already exists, then `persist.create()` will simply be ignored.
 This function should be called as part of a project's startup routine for each file to ensure that it exists.

 Each OS has its own conventions and preferences for where applications should create custom files.
 See the following table for details: